mroberts1/BOOTSTRA.386/manual/index.md

 "What's that on the back" Orion raises his finger.

 Without missing a beat I say "Ah that!
 That's for digital photography and videography."
-Hasegawa starts snapping photos as I continue, "this is about the size of an instamatic if you rotate it on its side" as I hold the phone in landscape mode, "see these buttons on top can be contextual.
+Hasegawa starts snapping photos as I continue, "this is about the size of an Instamatic if you rotate it on its side" as I hold the phone in landscape mode, "see these buttons on top can be contextual.
 Sometimes it can raise volume, other times it can power the device or snap pictures, it all depends on what mode you are in."

 And then, "after you snap your picture you have it on the screen and can use the radio network to send it to someone or even share it publicly by uploading it to a server, all with a few strokes of the thumbs, in seconds."

-"Incredible" Chuck mouths as I see Kidder slip into the room fervantly writing down notes.
-"So the schedulebook problem, it's solved by this" I go on, "Your communal calendar automatically updates and people can RSVP for your meetings electronically...
+"Incredible" Chuck mouths as I see Kidder slip into the room fervently writing down notes.
+"So the schedule-book problem, it's solved by this" I go on, "Your communal calendar automatically updates and people can RSVP for your meetings electronically...
 In fact", I speak slowly and deliberately, "the entire meeting can happen on the box.
 Look at this notch in the front, it's a second camera lens, this one faces the user.
 All the meeting attendants start the conference program and hold the box up at the scheduled time and they enter a virtual meeting space where they can collaborate like a party line"

 I let the silence do the talking.
-"The possibilites, they are endless.
+"The possibilities, they are endless.
 Imagine biometric authentication, paying for things via a cryptographic radio protocol, just hovering the device over a payment terminal.
 Or what about navigation?
 Imagine a constellation of geo-stationary satellites where you can triangulate your position, super-impose it on top of a map, which is constantly updated from a remote server, and then have it suggest a navigational route."

 "Now, " I go on, clearly getting ahead of myself, "if everyone has one and if they all contact the same server for the navigation, you could offer traffic conditions because you know how fast the devices, and thus the vehicles are moving.
 You don't have to listen to the AM radio for traffic, you have every accident and slowdown updated in real time."